magnussolution/magnusbilling7/wiki/en/modules/user/user.rst

 VAT
 """

-We not write the description to this field.
+Used with some payment gateways.

 .. _user-typepaid:

-Payment method
+Type paid
-""""""""""""""
+"""""""""

-We not write the description to this field.
+We did not write the description to this field.